 - Aadhar Card (either Enrolment ID Number (EID) or Unique Identification Number (UID) should be produced

-- On selection for admission into HPS, Social Welfare Department will cause verification of Social status of the parent.
+- On selection for admission into HPS, the Social Welfare Department will cause verification of Social status of the parent.

-- The Joint Director/Deputy Director (SW) shall verify the Income, Caste, Age and other criteria mentioned above carefully, before finalizing the list of children to be selected for draw.
+- The Joint Director/Deputy Director (SW) shall verify the Income, Caste, Age and other criteria mentioned above carefully, before finalizing the list of children to be selected for the draw.

 - Venue for drawal of lots: On the notified date, the selection of candidates shall be done by drawal of lots by the District Level Selection Committee at the notified public place.
 The notified public place could be Collectors Conference Hall/ Ambedkar Bhavan/ Zilla Parishad Hall or any other place found to be convenient and centrally located to the participating public to do the drawal of lots before the People’s Representatives/SC Welfare Association Members/Parents etc.,

 - Drawal of lots: Drawal of lots shall be done in a manner which is open and transparent on the date notified by the District Collectors.
 Drawal of lots shall be done in the presence of People’s Representatives, parents etc., and SC Welfare Association Members by the District Level Selection Committee chaired by JC/Addl.
 JC, as decided by the District Collector.

 V. PROCEDURE OF DRAWAL OF LOTS:

 - Under the guidance of the Chairman, District Level Selection Committee, the Convener shall prepare name slips along with the Serial Number, Name of the candidate, address and preference of schools given by the applicant.
 Utmost care shall be taken to prepare the name slips in similar size paper etc.,

 - All the name slips shall be jumbled and placed in a box and 120 slips shall be drawn. i.e., 100 in the final list and 20 shall be in the waiting list.